 Updated On: 2 July 2021 Dheeraj Nair

-What do you have to say about these Tata Ace Gold variants?
+What do you think about the hydrogen-based buses built by Tata Motors in India?
 Please tell us your thoughts in the comment section below.
 Also, join our 91Wheels Telegram and 91Wheels Whatsapp group to know more about vehicles, conduct discussions on your favourite ride and much more!